 Step 1: Install ExactMetrics WordPress Plugin

-ExactMetrics is the most powerful Google Analytics plugin for WordPress, without the high costs.
+ExactMetrics is the most powerful Google Analytics plugin for WordPress.
 In addition to the compliance addon we’re going to be setting up here, you’ll get a whole list of features that will help you grow your business with the help of analytics.

 So to start, head to the Pricing page and get started with ExactMetrics at the Plus level or above.
 Once you complete checkout, download the plugin.